BundleRec/bundle_recommendation/README.md

 ### Cite

-Please cite the following paper if you use **our dataset** in a research paper:
+Please cite the following papers if you use **our dataset** in a research paper:

 ```
 @inproceedings{sun2022revisiting,